Sinks Canyon State Park: Climate

 The climate in the canyon is consistent with the surrounding area with warm dry summers and cold winters with snow.
 Summers in the canyon can be hot with temperatures above 90 degrees Fahrenheit.
 Winters can be cold to warm depending on the side of the canyon.
 Most precipitation falls in spring and fall, and the snow pack accumulates mostly on the north facing side of the canyon.

+Townsend Creek is a SNOTEL weather station located roughly halfway between Worthen Meadow Reservoir and Frye Lake at an altitude of 8700 feet (2652 m).
+Townsend Creek has a subalpine climate (Köppen Dfc), with long, cold winters and short, mild summers.